 Koala numbers plummeted by a third in the 20 years between 1990 and 2010.
 That is only three koala generations.
 We must take action now, not wait for numbers to dwindle further.
 The Great Koala National Park will protect our national icon.
-Make a donation to the Great Koala National Park
+Pledge your support for the Great Koala National Park

 Why we need the Great Koala National Park